GoogleChrome/web.dev/src/site/content/en/blog/vitals-field-measurement-best-practices/index.md

 ---
 title: Best practices for measuring Web Vitals in the field
-subhead: How to measure Web Vitals with your current analytics tool
+subhead: How to measure Web Vitals with your current analytics tool.
 authors:
   - philipwalton
 description: How to measure Web Vitals with your current analytics tool